isabelc/edd-software-specs/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 1.5.9 =
+New: shortcode to insert Specs table into posts.

 = 1.5.7 =
 New Specs widget so you can use it on the sidebar.
 Updated FAQ.